Mike Feuer: 2022 Los Angeles mayoral election

 On March 9, 2020, Feuer announced his candidacy for Mayor of Los Angeles.
 On May 12, 2021, Mike Feuer for LA Mayor put out a video entitled "Best Friend" featuring Jason Alexander as Feuer's mustache.
 The Los Angeles Times found that of the major candidates for mayor in the 2022 Los Angeles mayoral election, Feuer was the only one with a detailed plan for climate change and sustainability.
 Shortly after the LA Times published this finding, Karen Bass and Kevin de León released their plans as well.

 2024 congressional election

 Feuer announced in February 2023 that he was running for California's 30th congressional district.
-The incumbent representative, Adam Schiff, is a candidate in 2024 United States Senate election in California and is consequently not running for reelection.
+The incumbent representative, Adam Schiff, was a candidate in 2024 United States Senate election in California and was consequently not running for reelection.
+He lost the primary to Laura Friedman and Alex Balekian, placing fourth behind California State Senator Anthony Portantino.

 Awards

 The American Bar Association Government and Public Sector Lawyers Division awarded the Los Angeles City Attorney's Office with the Hodson Award (2017), which recognizes sustained outstanding performance or specific and extraordinary service by a government or public sector law office.

 Other awards and recognitions received by Feuer include: